 The Carrington Stakes meeting will be held at Royal Randwick this Saturday.
-The course proper was rated a Soft 5 on Thursday and with fine and hot weather in Sydney leading up to the weekend, Randwick will be racing on a Good track on raceday.
+The course proper was rated a Good 4 on Thursday and with light drizzles in Sydney leading up to the weekend, Randwick is likely to remain in the Good range on raceday.

 By Owens Wong, Editor